falcant/MATLABClass/README.md

-# MLclass
+# MATLAB Class
-Material used in for the classes
+This repository contains all the material used for the introduction class in MATLAB